edlee123/kidlearn/notebooks/README.md

 Create a new project
 Enter the project
-in the Terminal command in the upper right corner, type "git clone https://github.com/flowersteam/kidlearn.git" When the clone is finished (few seconds), enter the directory kidlearn, and then the notebooks one.
+in the Terminal command in the upper right corner, type "git clone https://github.com/flowersteam/kidlearn.git" When the clone is finished (few seconds), enter the directory kidlearn and install kidlearn_lib : python setup.py install

+When the installation is finished then go to one of the notebooks directory.
 Open the notebook (click on name_file.ipynb) that you want to work.
 Note: If a module is missing (and you're notified by Jupyter), you can add it via the terminal command "pip install --user MODULE"